IPrincemishra/Namaste-React/README.md

 ## After episode 05

 - I am not creating folder for each episode, I will create a single folder for all episodes Notes and put all Notes in that folder.
-- But all code will be only updated in the latest episode folder.
+- But all code will be only updated in the Episode 05.
-- I will also create a single file for all the code in the latest episode folder.
+- all latest code in the Episode 05 folder.